Bharathappuzha: Challenges

 The river now faces significant challenges for its survival.
 It is predicted that the river may change its course due to the obstruction of the tall grasses and bushes that has grown in the river.
 Illegal sand mining mafias are very active and the nexus between the politicians, bureaucrats and these mafias make it extremely difficult to stop this.
 Organisations which were once very active have now gone on hibernation due to the threat posed by them.
 Environmentalists have predicted dire consequences and the untimely death of the river within the near future.
 The wastes from the hospitals and other sources pollute the water.

 Social networking sites like Facebook have active groups with a purpose of saving the river named as Bharathappuzha Samrakhshana Samithi.

 Friends of Bharathapuzha, a nature lovers' collective, is being formed with the objective of strengthening and protecting the Bharathapuzha.
 It is led by E.M.
 Sreedharan, veteran engineer popularly known as 'Metroman'.

-Actions required for saving the river
+Conservation

 Environmentalists suggest the followings actions for saving the river.